What is the Canada Start-Up Visa?

 Benefits of the Start-Up Visa

-- The Start-Up Visa program is known for its efficient and streamlined processing, ensuring that your application is handled promptly and professionally, giving you more time to focus on building your business.
+- The Start-Up Visa program has streamlined processing, ensuring your application is handled promptly, giving you more time to focus on building your start-up business.

-- Your spouse or common-law partner and dependent unmarried children under the age of 22 will also receive permanent residence and will be able to work and study in Canada, They will also have access to public healthcare.
+- Your spouse or common-law partner and dependent unmarried children under 22 will receive permanent residency status and be able to work and study in Canada.
+They’ll also have access to public healthcare.

-- One of the most significant advantages of the Start-Up Visa is that it provides a direct path to Permanent Residence (PR) in Canada.
-Successful applicants and their family members become permanent residents, having access to various social benefits and a high standard of living.
+- This visa provides a direct path to permanent residence.
+Successful entrepreneur applicants and their family members become permanent residents, gaining access to social benefits and a high standard of living.

-- Unlike other entrepreneur visa programs, the Canadian Start-Up Visa does not link your permanent residency status to the performance of your business.
-Once you receive PR, you are free to pursue any entrepreneurial or professional opportunities within Canada.
+- This visa doesn’t link your permanent residence status to the performance of your start-up business.
+Once you receive permanent residency, you’re free to pursue any entrepreneurial or professional opportunities within Canada.

-There are four requirements for the Canada Start-Up Visa.
-They are: Having a qualifying business, getting a supporting letter with a commitment certificate from a designated organization, meeting the language requirements, and bringing enough money to settle in Canada.
-We will see each of these items in detail.
+The Canada Start-Up Visa eligibility requirements are: Having a qualifying business, getting a letter of support with a commitment certificate from a designated organization (venture capital fund, angel investor group, or business incubator), meeting the language requirements, and bringing enough money to settle (there is no specified net worth requirement).

 Have a qualifying business

-A “qualifying business” must fulfill all of the following criteria:
+A “qualifying business” must fulfill the following criteria:

-- At the time you get a commitment certificate from a designated organization:
+— When you get a commitment certificate from a designated organization:

 - Each applicant holds 10 percent or more of the voting rights attached to all shares of the corporation outstanding at that time (up to five people can apply as owners)